j-p-courneya/Intro-Python-Bioinformatics/_episodes/03-operators.md

 - "Introduce the basic operators"
 keypoints:
 - "Operators are used to perform actions on objects"
-- "They have different behaviour depending on the objects that are being acted on"
+- "They have different behavior depending on the objects that are being acted on"
 - "There is nothing special about operators - they are just shorthand for running other bits of code"
 ---

+**The code for this episode can be downloaded from [here](https://osf.io/8h9bm/download)**

 We now know how to create variables to store our data but we don't know how to manipulate them at the moment.
 This is done using 'Operators'.